splunk/addonfactory-workflow-addon-release/README.md

 ## Inputs
 * marker - list of markers used to paralelize modinput tests
+* ucc-modinput-marker - list of markers used to paralelize ucc modinput tests
 * ui_marker - list of markers used to paralelize ui tests
 * custom-version - version used for release on manual workflow trigger
 * execute-tests-on-push-to-release - enable tests on release branch - default false